 Role Play: Release Planning Meeting

-The Product Owner from each team will now conduct a release planning meeting to explain the project requirements to the team, decide on length of the Sprint, deadlines and also discuss the product backlog.
+The Product Owner from each team will now conduct a release planning meeting to explain the project requirements to the team, minimum marketable feature set, decide on length of the Sprint, deadlines and also discuss the product backlog.

 Depending on the size of the class, we can choose to either have separate release planning meetings with one of these issues per meeting or include these issues in a single meeting.
 The faculty will then discuss the resolutions to each issue (which is given below).
 The same procedure is followed for all the role-play exercises.